lahouely/orders_image/README.md

-# Commands : an online ordering system.
+# Commands : the french word for "Orders", an online ordering system.

 This is an online ordering system that I made in 2010 using php.